nickyhajal/austinsublet/index.md

 #### The Productivity

-- Super-fast Internet (300 down/20 up from Time Warner but Google Fiber will probably be installed by the time you get here!)
+- Super-fast Internet (1 gigabit up and down) via Google Fiber!
 - Plenty of desk space in the main office for you to take-over
 - Great sound-system to blast your music as you get to work